shubhamhackz/noobdroid/README.md

 We will use version control (GitHub) as our workflow model.
 Any changes to be made should be made on a separate branch.
 Branch should be named (e.g.)'Feature: ViewGroup Tutorial (by Member #05)'

 Point #2:
 If you only have a few minutes per day to contribute, we suggest working in the content group.
-Since all of us are taking the courses at Udacity, and making tutorials for a concepts you're learning is something you can do in a few minutes.
+Since all of us are taking the courses at Udacity, making tutorials for a concepts you're learning is something you can do in a few minutes.